Tor D Tosteson, ScD

 The Dartmouth Institute for Health Policy and Clinical Practice

 My current research interests revolve around challenging methodological and statistical problems in biomedical data science.
 I collaborate extensively in the areas of cancer and musculoskeletal disease involving clinical, translational and outcomes research.
-I develop related statistical methodology in the areas of covariate measurement error for nonlinear regression models, clinical trials, and joint modeling of survival and longitudinal patient outcomes.
+I develop related statistical methodology in the areas of covariate measurement error for nonlinear regression models, clinical trials, instrumental variables,joint modeling of survival and longitudinal patient outcomes, and randomization in learning health systems.

-QBS Fundamentals of Biostatistics I & II; QBS Statistical Consulting; SYNERGY Certificate Program.
+QBS Fundamentals of Biostatistics I & II; QBS Statistical Consulting

 Prior to coming to Dartmouth, I spent 5 years on the faculties of Harvard Medical School at the Channing Laboratory, and Harvard School of Public Health in the Department of Biostatistics.
 I was elected as a Fellow of the American Statistical Association in 2014.